Flashback (narrative): Literature

 An early example of analepsis is in the Ramayana and Mahabharata, where the main story is narrated through a frame story set at a later time.
 Another early use of this device in a murder mystery was in "The Three Apples", an Arabian Nights tale.
 The story begins with the discovery of a young woman's dead body.
 After the murderer later reveals himself, he narrates his reasons for the murder in a series of flashbacks leading up to the discovery of her dead body at the beginning of the story.
 Flashbacks are also employed in several other Arabian Nights tales such as "Sinbad the Sailor" and "The City of Brass".

 Analepsis was used extensively by author Ford Madox Ford, and by poet, author, historian and mythologist Robert Graves.
 The 1927 book The Bridge of San Luis Rey by Thornton Wilder is the progenitor of the modern disaster epic in literature and film-making, where a single disaster intertwines the victims, whose lives are then explored by means of flashbacks of events leading up to the disaster.
 Analepsis is also used in Night by Elie Wiesel.
 If flashbacks are extensive and in chronological order, one can say that these form the present of the story, while the rest of the story consists of flash forwards.
 If flashbacks are presented in non-chronological order, the time at which the story takes place can be ambiguous: An example of such an occurrence is in Slaughterhouse-Five where the narrative jumps back and forth in time, so there is no actual present time line.
-Os Lusíadas is a story about voyage of Vasco da Gama to India and back.
+Os Lusíadas is a story about a voyage of Vasco da Gama to India and back.
 The narration starts when they were arriving in Africa but it quickly flashes back to the beginning of the story which is when they were leaving Portugal.

 The Harry Potter series employs a magical device called a Pensieve, which changes the nature of flashbacks from a mere narrative device to an event directly experienced by the characters, who are thus able to provide commentary.